-Behavorial/Mental health disorders are conditions characterized health by alterations in thinking, mood, and/or behavior that are associated with distress functioning. and/or impaired Behavioral/Mental health disorders contribute to a number of health problems, including disability, pain and death.
+Behavorial/Mental health disorders are health conditions characterized by alterations in thinking, mood, and/or behavior that are associated with distress and/or impaired functioning.
+Behavioral/Mental health disorders contribute to a number of health problems, including disability, pain and death.
 Behavioral/Mental health and physical health are closely connected.
-Mental illesses, such as depression and affect people's anxiety, abilitv to health-promoting participate in behaviors.
+Mental illesses, such as depression and anxiety, affect people's ability to participate in health-promoting behaviors.